Applied Behavior Analysis (ABA) uses the scientific properties of learning and motivation in order to effectively teach.

 ABA therapy is best known as an intervention for young children with Autism who are struggling to develop age appropriate communication and social skills.
 The therapy has been proven highly effective for these children; however, the scope of ABA goes well beyond this group.

 The behavioral technology is effective for all behaviors of social significance.
-Behavior Specialists of Louisiana's target population is children and young adults aged 2-21 who exhibit behavioral excesses (aggression, self-injury, tantrums, defiance/oppositional behavior, property destruction, stereotypic behavior, etc.) and deficits (lack of or delays in communication, social skills, poor academic performance, social anxiety, etc.).
+Behavior Specialists of Louisiana's target population is patients ages 18 months to 21 who exhibit behavioral excesses (aggression, self-injury, tantrums, defiance/oppositional behavior, property destruction, stereotypic behavior, etc.) and deficits (lack of or delays in communication, social skills, poor academic performance, social anxiety, etc.).

 Diagnoses that frequently contain these excesses and deficits include, but are not limited to: Autism, Asperger’s Disorder, Pervasive Developmental Disorder, Attention Deficit Hyperactivity Disorder, Oppositional Defiant Disorder, Disruptive Behavior Disorder, Mood and Anxiety Disorders, and Specific Academic Disorders.